 Each Switching Data Service Provider is responsible for ensuring that the capacity of its service and infrastructure is able to deliver the agreed Service Levels in a cost-effective and timely manner.

 The Switching Data Service Providers shall monitor demand against capacity.
-Where a Switching Data Service Provider identifies that an exceptionally large amount of data is to be transmitted via the Central Switching Service, it shall notify the Switching Operator, who shall take all reasonable steps to ensure that the Switching Arrangements are capable of dealing with exceptionally high demand, and shall highlight any limitation on availability to Market Participants if this cannot be achieved.
+Where a Switching Data Service Provider identifies that an exceptionally large amount of data is to be transmitted via the Central Switching Service, it shall notify the Switching Operator, via the Switching Service Desk, who shall notify other Switching Data Service Providers and take all reasonable steps to ensure that the Switching Arrangements are capable of dealing with exceptionally high demand, and shall highlight any limitation on availability to Market Participants if this cannot be achieved.

+The Switching Operator shall carry out a review of agreed Service Levels relating to maximum capacity requirements for each Switching Data Service, 12 months after the CSS Go Live Date, and annually thereafter.
+A recommendation should be made to the Code Manager where these maximum capacity volumes require amendment.
+Where a change is required, a Change Proposal would be progressed in accordance with the Change Management Schedule.

 Availability

-The Switching Operator is responsible for coordinating change to maximise the availability of the Switching Arrangements for Market Participants.
-This includes coordinating the changes for each Switching Data Service Provider.

 Each Switching Data Service Provider is responsible for ensuring that its Systems, processes and tools are appropriate for the availability targets set out in the relevant Service Definition.

-Each Switching Data Service Provider shall provide availability plans to the Switching Operator who will collate information and develop an overall availability plan covering all aspects of the Switching Arrangements.
-This overall availability plan will be made available to Market Participants on the Switching Portal.
+Where a Switching Data Service suffers an unplanned outage, the Switching Data Service Provider shall notify the Switching Operator.

 The Switching Operator shall notify Market Participants and Switching Data Service Providers via a Switching Portal bulletin when the Switching Arrangements are degraded or suffer an outage.
 Where a Market Participant identifies an issue with the Switching Arrangements, the Market Participant shall raise a Switching Incident.

 Additional Switching Operator Responsibilities

-The Switching Operator has a role in each of the processes detailed within this Service Management Schedule.
+The Switching Operator has a role in each of the processes detailed within this REC Schedule.

-Without limiting the other obligations set out in this Service Management Schedule, the Switching Operator shall:
+Without limiting the other obligations set out in this REC Schedule, the Switching Operator shall:

 ensure that there is a clearly documented process for the creation, maintenance, audit, update and removal of knowledge management artefacts.
 Artefacts shall be developed in collaboration with the Switching Data Service Providers and the Code Manager, by developing and utilising knowledge management within the Switching Service Management System.
 The Switching Operator shall ensure that all knowledge articles are consistent with this Code.
 Where knowledge articles are published for the first time or updated, the Switching Operator shall send out appropriate communications to Switching Portal Users;

-collate service catalogue information received from Switching Data Service Providers, and use it to publish a list of all operational switching services (which list shall be maintained to ensure that it is accurate and contains key information on the services provided);
+develop and maintain a service catalogue including a list of all operational switching services and knowledge articles available via the Switching Portal;

-support new market entrants becoming users of the Central Switching Service in line with the REC Qualification and Maintenance Schedule;
+support new market entrants becoming users of the Central Switching Service in line with the REC Qualification and Maintenance Schedule and Central Switching Service Schedule;

-meet with the Switching Data Service Providers on a regular basis with the aim of ensuring that the service(s) provided meet the needs of switching;

 establish and manage the overall continual service improvement process to ensure that the data captured to measure performance of the success or failure of services is used to continually align and re-align the Switching Arrangements.
 The Switching Operator shall co-ordinate with Switching Data Service Providers to identify and implement initiatives to improve services and processes that support the Switching Arrangements;

 escalate service improvements relating to the Switching Arrangements and raise changes to this Code where required.
 Potential changes to other Energy Codes should be highlighted to the Code Manager when identified;